 You can easily spot the snow-capped peak of Mt Fuji, which remains an active volcano, from as far away as Tokyo and Yokohama.
 If your cruise stops in the port of Shimizu, you’ll be able to see Mt.
 Fuji from up close.

 Climb to the top and enjoy panoramic views of Shizuoka and Tokyo in the distance, or simply pay your respects to the revered mountain, which continues to be an object of worship and spirituality to the Japanese people today.
+Don’t miss out on the opportunity to sample the delicious food in Japan.

 Angkor Wat, Cambodia